Energy Outlook

 Non-Commodity Costs

-Figures based on an average UK Half-Hourly portfolio
+Figures based on an average UK Half-Hourly portfolio.

 DISCLAIMER – This Outlook Paper is provided for information purposes only and may include opinions expressed by Utility Aid Ltd (“UA”) which are not guaranteed in any way.
-UA does not represent or warrant that the information provided to you is comprehensive, up to date, complete or verified, and shall have no liability whatsoever for the accuracy of the information or for any reliance placed on the information or use made of it by any person or entity for any purpose.
+UA does not represent or warrant that the information provided to you is comprehensive, up to date, complete or verified, and shall have no liability whatsoever for the accuracy of the information or any reliance placed on the information or use made of it by any person or entity for any purpose.
 Nothing in this Outlook Paper constitutes or shall be deemed to constitute advice or a recommendation to engage in specific activity or enter into any transaction.